-Emojis are used by about 90% (estimated) of the world’s online population.
 Although some people are known to send complete messages using only these cute emojis, generally they are taken as a complement to the written word instead of a substitute.
 They are able to lend some joy, irony, wit and often, brevity to a message.
 So you can see texts and emails with smiley faces, crying faces, angry faces and others.
 From flat images, they have evolved into 2D and 3D images and different sets, including human faces, animals, flowers, vegetables, fruits, weather, celestial objects, celebrations and other items.

 But do people from various cultures know and use them in the same way as other people, for example, English speakers?

-Perception and acceptance of emojis
+Perception and Acceptance of Emojis

 People who are active texters and social media users freely use emojis when exchanging text messages and emails.
 They do not think that these cute images could be perceived differently and given different meanings by other cultures.